The Virgin Queen Lasted 44 Years and Led Her People to the Spanish Armada Defeat. Contracts Led Her the Way in Piracy.

 Cain's answer is a deeply mysterious one when you think about it.
-Able was dead, and he most likely knew it.
+Abel was dead, and he most likely knew it, since he killed him.
 But he resorted to a contractual legal response to the first Biblical homicide interrogation.
 What an odd response to God.

 Fascinating how when under pressure, our Minds tend to go to contractual issues, when we are seeking a defense of the Heart.

 The Queen was "Above Board" when it came to the Success of her Military.
 She truly had a Major Contract with her People.

 Cain's Fascinating Response Regarding the Whereabouts of Brother Abel

 The answer to that question has so many answers, but it is responsive.

 "Do I have some contractual obligation

 to track the whereabouts of my Brother?